Change or deactivation of job search

 When you register as a job seeker, you will be asked about matters that affect your eligibility for unemployment security.
 When you receive unemployment benefits, you must notify us if your situation changes.

-Report changes in your employment situation in the E-services, the telephone service, or at the office of the TE Office or the local government pilot.
+Report changes in your employment situation in the ‘E-services' section of Job Market Finland, the telephone service, or at your regional employment service office.

 Report, for example, when